FACT FOCUS: Online posts make unfounded claims about a helicopter delivering aid in North Carolina

 Local officials did not respond to requests for comment.

 Hurricane Helene blew ashore on Sept.
 26 with winds of 140 mph (225 kph).
-The storm killed more than 200 people, caused widespread wreckage and left millions without power.
-Recovery is ongoing as some areas hit by Helene also prepare for Hurricane Milton, another major storm that has fluctuated between Category 4 and Category 5.
-It is expected to make landfall late Wednesday.
+The storm killed more than 230 people, caused widespread wreckage and left millions without power.
+Recovery was ongoing in some areas hit by Helene as Hurricane Milton, another major storm, made landfall in Florida Wednesday night.